Johnny Buss

 Johnny Hatten Buss (born October 18, 1956) is an American sports executive who is a part-owner of the Los Angeles Lakers of the National Basketball Association (NBA).
 He previously held positions as president of the Los Angeles Lazers professional indoor soccer team and the Los Angeles Sparks professional women's basketball team.
 He is the oldest son of the late Lakers owner Jerry Buss.

 Early life

 Buss was born in Inglewood, California, to JoAnn and Jerry Buss.
 Their oldest son, he was raised with his brother Jim and sisters Jeanie and Janie.
 Buss's parents divorced when he was 12.
 He attended Pacific Palisades High School in Los Angeles.
 He quit the school football team after two plays on the first day of tryouts and was forced off their gymnastics team for not cutting his hair.
 Expelled from school for cutting class, Buss finished at a different school.
 He enrolled at Santa Monica College, but skipped classes there too.
-Later, he attended the University of Southern California, where he studied drama.
+Later, he attended the University of Southern California, where he studied in the drama department.